Widen/jQuery-Tagit/README.md

-It depends on [jQuery 1.7.2](http://jquery.com). and [jQuery-ui 1.8](http://jqueryui.com) The _jQuery Tagit Plugin_ transforms an html unordered list into a unique tagging plugin.
+It depends on [jQuery 1.7.2](http://jquery.com), [jQuery-ui 1.8](http://jqueryui.com), and [Ben Alman's outside events plugin](http://benalman.com/projects/jquery-outside-events-plugin/).
+The _jQuery Tagit Plugin_ transforms an html unordered list into a unique tagging plugin.

 Why unique?
 Because jQuery Tagit uses jQuery UI's auto-complete plugin to supply suggestions to users as they type and has some awesome features like sortable and editable tags.